leptonai/gpud/README.md

 It is possible that GPUd sends basic host information to lepton.ai to help understand how GPUd is used (e.g., UUID, hostname).
 The data is strictly anonymized and **does not contain any senstive information**.

 Once you opt-in to the lepton.ai platform, the GPUd periodically sends more detailed information about the host (e.g., GPU model and metrics), via the secure channel.

-#### Does my machine need a public IP to report to lepton.ai?

-No. Once registered, the GPUd creates a secure channel to the lepton.ai platform for sending metrics information.

 ### Stop and uninstall